bitcointranscripts/bitcointranscripts/scalingbitcoin/milan-2016/on-the-security-and-performance-of-proof-of-work-blockchains.md

 ---
 title: On The Security And Performance Of Proof Of Work Blockchains
 transcript_by: Bryan Bishop
-categories: ["conference"]
+categories: ['conference']
-tags: ["security", "mining", "proof-of-work", "ethereum"]
+tags: ['security', 'mining', 'proof-of-work', 'ethereum']
-speakers: ["Arthur Gervais"]
+speakers: ['Arthur Gervais']
 ---

 # On the security and performance of proof-of-work blockchains

-Name: Arthur Gervais

 <https://twitter.com/kanzure/status/785066988532068352>